A Celiac’s Gluten Free Guide to South Korea

 • Homeplus

-Larger chains will often have international and organic food sections, making it more likely to find GF options though I have not heard of any entirely GF sections.
+Larger chains will often have international and organic food sections, making it more likely to find GF options.
 As with all grocery chains, product availability will vary depending on location so you’ll just have to check in each store.
-Generally, we found that the larger, more metropolitan the area the higher the chance of finding GF options.
+Generally, the larger, more metropolitan the area, the higher the chance of finding GF options.

 Lastly, although a health and beauty shop may not be an intuitive source for GF food products, Olive Young is reported to have GF protein bars and snacks for sale.
 (Note: the link is for the global store and may vary somewhat from products available at physical stores).